Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Methods

 \subsubsection{Survey Structure}

 We required participants to be engaged in a close romantic or platonic relationship with an AI chatbot for at least 2 months at any point in time.
-The survey collected information on (1) participant demographics (gender, age group, country), (2) the status of the relationship (companion name, AI platforms used, length of relationship, etc.), (3) perceived anthropomorphization of the companion\footnote{This section was made optional to certain communities at the request of the moderators.}, (4) steering strategies used, (5) openness to steering, (6) significant events in the relationship (arguments with the companion, model updates, etc.), and (7) influences on the relationship (online communities, social circles, and AI companies, etc.).
-To ensure we are engaging with the AI companion community appropriately, three moderators on Discord and Reddit reviewed and approved the question.
-As the questions assessing anthropomorphism raised concerns about implying AI consciousness, they were removed from the versions shared in r/MyBoyfriendisAI and r/AIRelationships.
+The survey collected information on (1) participant demographics (gender, age group, country), (2) the status of the relationship (companion name, AI platforms used, length of relationship, etc.), (3) perceived anthropomorphization of the companion, (4) steering strategies used, (5) openness to steering, (6) significant events in the relationship (arguments with the companion, model updates, etc.), and (7) influences on the relationship (online communities, social circles, AI companies, etc.).
+To ensure we accurately represented the voice of AI companion communities, we solicited three moderators from AI companion communities on Discord and Reddit to review and approve the survey questions.
+As the questions assessing anthropomorphism raised concerns about implying AI consciousness~\footnote{Section 3 in the survey on perceived anthropomorphization of companion.}, they were removed from the versions shared in \textit{r/MyBoyfriendIsAI} and \textit{r/AIRelationships}.
 The full survey is in Appendix \ref{app:survey}.